Beau Casson

-Beau Casson (born 7 December 1982) is a former Australian cricketer who played for Western Australia and New South Wales from 2002 to 2011, and represented Australia at Test cricket.
+Beau Casson (born 7 December 1982) is an Australian former cricketer who played for Western Australia and New South Wales from 2002 to 2011, and represented Australia at Test cricket.
 Primarily a left-arm wrist spinner, Casson was also capable with the bat and had a highest first-class score of 99.
 He retired from first-class cricket in 2011.

 Early and personal life

 Casson was born and grew up in the Perth suburb of Subiaco as one of seven children.
 He began bowling wrist-spin as a child after watching Shane Warne, citing him as a major influence in his career.
 Casson was born with Tetralogy of Fallot, a congenital heart defect for which he has undergone three open-heart surgeries.